gregwebs/err2/README.md

 try.Check(err)
 ```

-These function require a deferred error handler at the top of the function.
+These function do require a deferred error handler at the top of the function.

 ## Error handling